 - Cook whole habaneros with the onion for mild heat, and to make it really spicy, slice open the habanero – the heat lies within!

-If you prefer black beans to be softer and not al dente, use a potato masher to lightly break open the beans as they cook.
+If you prefer black beans to be softer and mashed, use a potato masher to lightly break open the beans as they cook.

 This breaks the outter “shell” of the bean and allows it to cook very quickly.

 - Chipotle Black Bean Soup